phaserjs/phaser/README.md

 `Point.SetMagnitude` = `Vector2.setLength`
 `Point.Project` = `Vector2.project`
 `Point.ProjectUnit` = `Vector2.projectUnit`
+`Point.Interpolate` = `Math.LinearXY`
+`Point.GetRectangleFromPoints` = `Math.GetVec2Bounds`

 * `Vector2.ceil` is a new method that will apply Math.ceil to the x and y components of the vector.
 Use as a replacement for `Geom.Point.Ceil`.
 * `Vector2.floor` is a new method that will apply Math.floor to the x and y components of the vector.
 Use as a replacement for `Geom.Point.Floor`.
-* `Math.GetCentroid` is a new function that will get the centroid, or geometric center, of a plane figure from an array of Vector2 like objects.
-Use as a replacement for `Geom.Point.GetCentroid`.
 * `Vector2.invert` is a new method that will swap the x and y components of the vector.
 Use as a replacement for `Geom.Point.Invert`.
 * `Vector2.projectUnit` is a new method that will calculate the vector projection onto a non-zero target vector.
 Use as a replacement for `Geom.Point.ProjectUnit`.
+* `Math.GetCentroid` is a new function that will get the centroid, or geometric center, of a plane figure from an array of Vector2 like objects.
+Use as a replacement for `Geom.Point.GetCentroid`.
+* `Math.GetVec2Bounds` is a new function that will get the AABB bounds as a Geom.Rectangle from an array of Vector2 objects.
+Use as a replacement for `Geom.Point.GetRectangleFromPoints`.

 ## Installing Phaser from NPM